etidahouse/dns_update/README.md

 10. The new zone is written to the DNS zone directory
 11. The DNS service is restarted

 All actions are logged.
-If a request raises an exception, the script goes to sleep and waits x minutes defined by the `sleep_time` variable before restarting.
+If a request raises an exception, the script goes to sleep and waits x minutes defined by the `redo` variable before restarting.

 You can modify the logging system via the logging.ini file